refraction-ray/iastu-hpc2-manual/administrators/toolchains/spack.md

 * armadillo by default detect whether you have installed mkl and firstly link to it, it has nothing to do with whether intel-mkl is a dependent of spack syntax or not.
 Though mkl is default, armadillo installation fails somehow when provided intel-parallel-studio as mkl.
 * To use mkl, it is better to stay with icc instead of gcc, which can make the world simpler.
 * numactl seems to be only supported by gcc
 * an seemingly promising spec for slepc install: `spack install -v slepc ~arpack ^petsc+mpi~int64 ^intel-parallel-studio`, but the installation always stop in pestc configure part with mpi check.
+Actually lead to zombie process.
+* PETSC install should load intel-parallel-studio first? and external mumps not works well.
+Actually that should be the case? since with-mpms option wants a tar instead of an installed path of mumps.
+A successful spec for petsc: ` spack install -v petsc@3.11.0  ^intel-parallel-studio`, `spack  install -v  slepc ~arpack ^intel-parallel-studio ^petsc@3.11.0`.
+But no modules auto generated for this two packages, dont know why.